Samsung Electronics: Record-Breaking Highs and a Morning-After Hangover

-The semiconductor division, Device Solutions, generated 53.7 trillion won in operating profit, accounting for approximately 94% of the group total, with sales rising 86% to 81.7 trillion won.
+The semiconductor division, Device Solutions, generated 53.7 trillion KOW in operating profit, representing about 94% of the group total, with sales rising 86% to 81.7 trillion KOW.
 Samsung is no longer merely riding a favorable cycle; it is benefiting from structural supply tightness in memory, where it holds the lion's share alongside SK Hynix and Micron.
 This trend is fueled by AI infrastructure build-outs, hyperscaler demand, and requirements for HBM, high-density DDR5, and server SSDs.
 Management indicated that server shipments grew in the low teens for DRAM and low twenties for NAND during the first quarter, with average selling prices up nearly 90% for DRAM and approximately 80% for NAND.

 The delicate point concerns HBM.
 Samsung fell behind SK Hynix in supplying Nvidia, but now claims the first mass-production sales of HBM4 in February, notably destined for the Vera Rubin platform, and expects to more than triple its HBM revenue this year.
 HBM4 is projected to represent over 50% of HBM sales starting in the third quarter and roughly half for the full year.
 The paradox, acknowledged by management, is that the recent surge in conventional DRAM prices occasionally makes it more profitable in the short term than HBM.
 However, Samsung is choosing to maintain a balance between HBM and conventional memory to avoid undermining the very expansion of AI infrastructure that supports the cycle.